scarf-sh/docs/docs/packages.md

 2. Click the plus icon in the navigation, then select New Package.
 ![Create a new package](assets/pics/qs-file-packages/create-new-package.png)

-3. In the first drop-down click on the package type you would like to create.
-For this section you will click `npm`.
+3. In the first drop-down, select `npm` as the package type.
 ![Create a package](assets/pics/qs-file-packages/create-file.png)

 4. Select the package owner from the dropdown list of Organizations you belong to.